 The loudness war became widespread in the 2000s, culminating in the infamous Death Magnetic album by Metallica in 2008.

-Achieving this loudness had less to do specifically with normalization and more so to do with overly aggressive dynamic range processing.
+Achieving this loudness had less to do with normalization and more with overly aggressive dynamic range processing.

 In the 2010s, the loudness war began cooling down.
 People were largely fed up with the loudness-over-quality mindset.
 Dynamic music simply sounds better.

-In this regard, we can thank normalization for helping to reduce and even reverse the trend of loudness over quality in modern music recording.
+In this regard, we can thank normalization for helping to reduce and even reverse the loudness trend over quality in modern music recording.

 What is the difference between audio compression and limiting?
 Dynamic range compression and limiting both work on the same principle of reducing an audio signal's dynamic range.
 Limiting is compression with a very high (often infinite) ratio.
 Compressors reduce signal levels above a set threshold by a ratio.
 Limiters are designed to set a maximum output level.